 The purpose of this Act is to provide for a system of regulation for health maintenance organizations that is fair and efficient, and promotes the continued solvency of health maintenance organizations.
-This Act is designed to operate in conjunction with and as a companion to other state laws that establish standards for the regulation of health maintenance organizations, such as [insert state law equivalent to the Managed Care Plan Network Adequacy Model Act, the Quality Assessment and Improvement Model Act, the Health Care Professional Credentialing Verification Model Act, the Utilization Review Model Act, the Health Carrier Grievance Procedure Model Act, the Health Carrier External Review Model Act, the Health Information Privacy Model Act, the Unfair Trade Practices Model Act, the Unfair Claims Settlement Practices Model Act, the Insurance Holding Company System Regulatory Act and the Risk-Based Capital (RBC) for Health Organizations Model Act].
+This Act is designed to operate in conjunction with and as a companion to other state laws that establish standards for the regulation of health maintenance organizations, such as [insert state law equivalent to the Health Benefit Plan Network Access and Adequacy Model Act, the Quality Assessment and Improvement Model Act, the Health Care Professional Credentialing Verification Model Act, the Utilization Review and Benefit Determination Model Act, the Health Carrier Grievance Procedure Model Act, the Health Carrier External Review Model Act, the Health Information Privacy Model Act, the Unfair Trade Practices Model Act, the Unfair Claims Settlement Practices Model Act, the Insurance Holding Company System Regulatory Act and the Risk-Based Capital (RBC) for Health Organizations Model Act].

 Drafting Note: This model act presumes the existence of state laws that are based on the listed NAIC model acts described in this section.
 States that have not already adopted these laws should consider adopting them to ensure that a comprehensive system of regulation for health maintenance organizations is in place.

+Drafting Note: Former Section 14—Continuation of Benefits and Section 20—Uncovered Expenditures provide consumer protections for health maintenance organization enrollees in the event of a health maintenance organization insolvency in the absence of guaranty association protection for health maintenance organization enrollees.
+Those sections (along with Section 3HH, defining the term “uncovered expenditures”) have been repealed to reconcile this Act with the Life and Health Insurance Guaranty Association Model Act (#520), which was amended in 2017 to make health maintenance organizations members of the guaranty association.
+States that continue to exclude health maintenance organizations from guaranty association membership should retain provisions, comparable to former Sections 3HH, 14 and 20, requiring health maintenance organizations to develop advance insolvency plans that include procedures to facilitate continuation of benefits after an insolvency, and to post deposits to secure any uncovered expenditures in excess of 10% of total health care expenditures.
+The language from former Section 14, former Section 20 and the former definition of “uncovered expenditures” in Section 3HH can be found in Appendix A. Former Section 21—Open Enrollment and Replacement Coverage in the Event of Insolvency was repealed as obsolete due to the provisions of the federal Affordable Care Act (ACA).

 Section 3.
 Definitions

 A. “Adverse determination” means a determination by a health maintenance organization or its designee utilization review organization that an admission, availability of care, continued stay or other health care service has been reviewed and, based upon the information provided, does not meet the health maintenance organization’s requirements for medical necessity, appropriateness, health care setting, level of care or effectiveness, and the requested service is therefore denied, reduced or terminated.